What is Churn Rate in the Developed Custom MVP App Startup?

 Here’s why some industry sectors experience higher churn rates than others:

-- Shorter contracts, customers are freer to move around as they please
+- In shorter contracts, customers are freer to move around as they please

 - More competitive, an increased number of offers to entice new customers to join

 - Poorer customer experience, customers get frustrated with products and services more easily

 - More expensive, customers looking for better deals

 - With the better adoption of technology, customers move around to take advantage of more modern products

 As a rule of thumb, if your retention rate is over 5%, you’re heading in the right direction.
 If it’s over 20%, it’s a really positive sign and means you’ve got lots of loyal advocates for your business.